United Bangsamoro Justice Party

-The United Bangsamoro Justice Party (UBJP) is a political party based in Mindanao, Philippines, which is affiliated with the Moro Islamic Liberation Front (MILF).
+The United Bangsamoro Justice Party (UBJP) is a political party based in Mindanao, Philippines, affiliated with the Moro Islamic Liberation Front (MILF).

 History

 Formation

 The United Bangsamoro Justice Party was organized in 2014 by the Moro Islamic Liberation Front (MILF) as a vehicle to run in future elections.
 The MILF, a rebel group which has been fighting for self-determination of the Moros in Mindanao, was anticipating the creation of a Bangsamoro autonomous region by 2016, after securing a peace deal with the Philippine government.
 The political party has formally been registered in May 2015 with the Commission on Elections (Comelec).
 The formation of the Bangsamoro region was delayed.

 2019 Bangsamoro plebiscite

 In October 2018, the party announced its intention to campaign for the "yes" vote at the Bangsamoro Autonomous Region creation plebiscite to be held in January and February 2019 and decided not to participate in the May 2019 local elections, even though some members decided to participate as independents or under major parties like the NUP, Lakas and PDP-Laban.